Theatre: Pokémon: The Mew-sical

 - Black Comedy: A lot of the edgy stuff is played for laughs.

-- Boastful Rap: Brock's song is this.
+- Boastful Rap: Brock's song.

 - The Cast Showoff: Gary's actor wrote the entire score.